breathe-doc/breathe/documentation/source/directives.rst

    Breathe will treat the arguments as names of members and provide documentation for only those members that have been named.

-   The default behaviour of adding the public members can be customised using the ``sections`` option.
+   The default behavior of adding the public members can be customized using the ``sections`` option.

 ``sections``
-   Designed to specialise the default behaviour of the ``members`` option.
+   Designed to specialize the default behavior of the ``members`` option.
 You can specify a comma-separated list of sections to be included if no specific members are named.
 The list can accept wildcards.
 For instance, if you want to display the all protected and public members, functions, etc, then specify